ethereum/beacon-APIs/validator-flow.md

 ### PTC Attesting

-On start of every epoch, validator should [fetch PTC duties](#/Validator/getPtcDuties) for epoch + 1.
+On start of every epoch beginning with the Gloas fork, validator should [fetch PTC duties](#/Validator/getPtcDuties) for epoch + 1.
 Result are array of objects with validator index and assigned slot for payload timeliness committee participation.

 PTC Attesting: